ikirincic/myLib/README.md

 ## Usage

-Now that our interaction kit is ready lets make a simple text request to our bot:
+Now that our interaction kit is ready let's make a simple text request to our bot:

 ```
 interactionKit.textRequest(message: "Help", sessionAttributes: ["testAttr": "testValue"])